fanx-dev/fanx/doc/DiffFantom.md

 ```

 ### Local Return ###
-A new keyword 'ret' as same as 'return' but only be used in closures.
+A new keyword 'lret' as same as 'return' but only be used in closures.
 ```
   list.eachWhile |v| {
     if (v == 0) lret null
-    ret v
+    lret v
   }
 ```